1940s 3/1 cottage house with hardwood floors, lots of natural light, a fireplace, central heat and air, and a nice yard with mature plants.

 Your 10' x 10'5" private room -- freshly painted -- full size bed, fresh linens, curtains, a wicker dresser, an area rug, a small table with drawer, a lamp, bench, a large monitor that you can plug into your laptop, and ceiling fan.
 There is a small closet with a door mirror and shelf.
 This can also be unfurnished, or partially furnished, if you prefer.
 Two windows overlook the back yard facing south.

 Shared spaces include a sunroom overlooking the back yard with full windows on three sides, a front brick patio and large back yard, remodeled kitchen with new appliances, a small breezeway room with stereo, a living room with large TV (Netflix, no cable), one shared bath, an enclosed garage with washer/dryer.
 Rent includes utilities (up to $200, shared equally after $200), high speed internet, lawn service, and Netflix.
+This is a month to month rental, but I would prefer someone who would like to rent for a minimum of six months.

 The exterior of the home needs fresh paint, but is not in bad repair.
 I have someone who cleans up my yard (mowing, trimming).
 If you enjoy gardening, you’ll like my yard.
 Inside, the home is lightly and simply furnished, and uncluttered.